Sports Massage for Runners: Why Experts Recommend It

 When you get that massage after your last intense race, your body stays healed.
 The deeper the massage, the longer it takes you to recover and function, similar to an exhausting run.

-If you want to have a massage before your next major race, give yourself at least three days off.
+If you want to have a massage before your next primary race, give yourself at least three days off.
 If you haven’t had a massage in a long time, now is the moment to go to the massage therapist.

 Will sports massage cause stiffness in the body?